 The School receives funding from non-cost reimbursement-based state aid throughout the fiscal year based on the average pupil count.
 Amounts received are recognized as revenue evenly throughout the fiscal year.
-Amounts received in advance are included the statement of financial position as refundable grant advances.
-There were no amounts received in advance as of June 30, 2021 and 2020.
+Amounts received in advance are included the statements of financial position as refundable grant advances.
+There were no amounts received in advance as of June 30, 2022 and 2021.